SD › Boston Best Hotels

 - Boston Marriott Long Wharf • Hotel phone: 617.227.0800

 - il Molo • $$$ • Upscale yet casual New England-Italian seafood.

 - State Street Provisions • $$ • Refined, modern takes on historically New England dishes.

 - Mamma Mia • $$$ • Elegant, Italian dishes prepared with local, seasonal ingredients.

 - Galleria Umberto • $ • Sicilian-style pizza by the slice.
 Cash only.
 Lunch only.

 Staying in Beacon Hill

 Primarily a residential area, Beacon Hill is a great place for travelers who prefer to live like a local.
 This was the historic home to over half of Boston’s African American population and the hub of the nation’s abolitionist movement.
 Today, this is one of the most expensive places to live in Boston, just behind Back Bay.
 You’ll find here iconic gas lamps lit over brick sidewalks, row houses built in the Federal Style, antique shops, boutique stores, and chic little restaurants.
-This neighborhood is walking distance to nearly all of Boston’s attractions.
+This neighborhood is within walking distance to nearly all of Boston’s attractions.